LionByol/Appnext-plugin-corona-/showAd.markdown

 	print( "Received " .. event.event .. " for " .. event.adKey .. " with message " .. event.message )
 end

--- Initialize the Appnext plugin appnext.init( listener )
+-- Initialize the Appnext plug in appnext.init( listener )

 -- Create your Ads